Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Feature: The new Settings page allows for increasing the number of variations that can be created at a time (override WooCommerce's limit of 50).
 * Feature: The new Settings page allows for modifying the way pricing markup is added to the variation descriptions (overwrite, append, or ignore).
 * Feature: The new settings page allows configuration of the way the markup is displayed, including the number of decimals and the currency symbol.
-* Feature: Markup description now enclosed in <span> tags and can be modified with CSS ( #mbainfo {} ).
+* Feature: Markup description now enclosed in <span> tags and can be modified with CSS (#mbainfo {}).
 * Feature: Markup description added to the attribute term description and can be seen in the attribute term list.
-* Feature: Markup now saved as a floating point number and not limited in digits below the decimal point.
+* Feature: Markup now saved as a floating-point number and not limited in digits below the decimal point.
 * Feature: Database and code change to enhance supportability.
 * Fix: Corrected issue where Increase/Decrease Regular/Sale Price functions calculated based on variation price rather than base price, yielding incorrect prices when percentages were used.
 * Fix: Corrected issue where Increase/Decrease Regular/Sale Price functions did not update variation descriptions.